← Dashboard ↑ Back to Top

 📖 The Power of Switching

-Consider a teacher who's been contributing $400/month for 15 years to a vendor with 2.1% fees.
-If they look up their district on 403bwise, discover their vendor has a red light rating, and switch to a green light vendor (0.15%), the difference by retirement could be roughly $95,000.
+Consider a teacher who's been contributing $400/month for 15 years to a vendor with 2.1% fees, with 15 years left until retirement.
+If they look up their district on 403bwise, discover their vendor has a red light rating, and switch to a green light vendor (0.15%) — and continue contributing $400/month for those remaining 15 years — the difference by retirement could be roughly $95,000, assuming a 7% historical average market return.

 This hypothetical illustration demonstrates how fee differences can significantly impact long-term outcomes.
 The decision to switch could make a meaningful difference in retirement.